 The Secret Elopement

 I needed to plan an epic elopement to make up for my sub par proposal.
 I could only get three nights off from work and money was tight.
 We booked an inexpensive elopement package through a Bed & Breakfast in Niagara Falls.
 Our lone vehicle was an oversized wedding van that probably wouldn’t make the trip.
 The next morning we rented a sedan.
-It did not have a GPS.
+It did not have a GPS, just some printed directions from MapQuest.
 We drove 12 hours in the rain to Niagara Falls and bought Cassandra’s wedding dress at a small shop along the way.

 We spent three amazing nights in Niagara Falls.
 We stayed at the Rainbow House B & B on the American side.
 We were married at Terrapin Point on September 3rd.
 Our package included an officiant and a simple video.
 They took a few pictures for us on our disposable camera.
 We strolled the falls before enjoying a romantic dinner at the Red Coach Inn.
 Our last day we explored the Canadian side and rode the Maid of the Mist.
 The drive home only took 10 hours and I made it to work that night.
 We told people about our trip to the Falls but didn’t breathe a word about our secret marriage.

 Four months after we were married it was time to meet Cassandra’s family.
 We flew to England and I finally met her parents, sister, nephew and gran.
 Before Cassandra left to work on ships, her parents warned her not to marry a foreigner – especially a Yank.
 I checked both boxes and needed to make a good first impression.